physici/pyLabLib/docs/utils.rst

 Multi-level dictionary
 ----------------------

-:class:`Dictionary` is an expansion of the standard `dict` class which supports tree structures (nested dictionaries).
+:class:`.dictionary.Dictionary` is an expansion of the standard `dict` class which supports tree structures (nested dictionaries).
 The extensions include:

 - handling multi-level paths and nested dictionaries, with several different indexing methods
 - iteration over the immediate branches, or over the whole tree structure